-Authorisation, on the other hand, is the process of granting or denying access to specific resources or functionalities within a digital system.
+Authorization, on the other hand, is the process of granting or denying access to specific resources or functionalities within a digital system.
 It ensures that users have appropriate permissions to perform certain actions or access certain data.

-Encryption is the process of converting data into a form that is unreadable to unauthorised individuals.
+Encryption is the process of converting data into a form that is unreadable to unauthorized individuals.
 It helps protect the confidentiality and integrity of data, making it difficult for attackers to decipher or modify the information.

 Firewalls are security devices or software that monitor and control incoming and outgoing network traffic.
-They act as a barrier between internal networks and external networks, filtering out potentially malicious traffic and preventing unauthorised access.
+They act as a barrier between internal networks and external networks, filtering out potentially malicious traffic and preventing unauthorized access.